Skip to main content

 • Use Broadcast to push settings

-• Restart player if settings still don't apply
+• Use Restart player (Player controls) if settings still don't apply

 Multiple Players on One Screen